radevgit/selen/README.md

 ## Status

-The new implementation follows the design and implementation of [Copper](https://docs.rs/copper/0.1.0/copper/) v0.1.0.

 The library is currently in active development.
 Features and APIs may change as we refine the implementation and add new functionality.